Submitting an idea

 How many products has Quirky brought to market, and where are they sold?

 We’ve launched over one hundred unique products to our shop to date.
 They are sold directly through our website as well as through major and speciality retailers around the world.
-Our retail partners include: Target, Bed Bath and Beyond, Best Buy, Fab.com, ThinkGeek, Amazon.com, Williams-Sonoma, The Container Store, Auchan, and the list goes on.
+Our retail partners include: Target, Bed Bath and Beyond, The Home Depot, Best Buy, Fab.com, ThinkGeek, Amazon.com, Williams-Sonoma, The Container Store, Auchan, and the list goes on.

 I want to buy a product!
 How will it be shipped?